mindspore-ai/docs/tutorials/training/source_en/use/save_model.md

 For example, `resnet50_3-2_32.ckpt` indicates the CheckPoint file generated during the 32th step of the second epoch after the script is executed for the third time.

-> - When the saved single model parameter is large (more than 64M), it will fail to be saved due to the limitation of Protobuf's own data size.
-At this time, the restriction can be lifted by setting the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`.
 > - When performing distributed parallel training tasks, each process needs to set different `directory` parameters to save the CheckPoint file to a different directory to prevent files from being read or written incorrectly.

 ### CheckPoint Configuration Policies